Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![7](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/7.png)

 Wow, some features had high positive correlation.
 After some study, I decide to use  mean cost, and prescriber rate as key metrics.
+Now, there were no high correlated features.

 ![8](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/8.png)

+I applied k-means clustering to segment claims and used KElbowVisualizer to identify optimum number of clusters as below.

+{% highlight r %}
+from yellowbrick.cluster import KElbowVisualizer from sklearn.cluster import KMeans print('Elbow Method to determine the number of clusters:') plt.figure(figsize=(10,5))
+Elbow_M = KElbowVisualizer(KMeans(), k=10) # metric default: "distortion", mean sum of squared distances to centers
+Elbow_M.fit(df_scaled)
+Elbow_M.show()
+{% endhighlight %}

 ![9](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/9.png)

+Complete code can be seen in this colab notebook.
+Using elbow method, I decided that 5 is the optimum number of clusters

 By exploring Medicare Part D claims dataset, I conduct Exploratory data analysis, have an overview of overall Medicare Part D Prescibers scenario in the US, to perform Providers Segmentation and Anomaly Detection.
 It’s like finding a needle in a haystack.
 More precisely, it’s like finding a faulty needle in a pool of needles.
 Enter Graph Analysis to the rescue.
 Using Tableau dashboards, I will show how we can filter the providers and identify suspicious ones.
 This way, we reduce the size of the search pool, so that finding a faulty needle becomes easy.
-The souce code used to create this blog can be found here.
+The souce code used to create this blog can be found here.o se

 I cleaned the dataset, and conduct Exploratory data analysis.
 An overview of overall healthcare provider/prescriber scenario in the US; the charts also act as filters for other charts, so we can see the sickness level of patients of California going to see a dentist in the bottom right bar chart using the two charts above.